dhsagar/Lane-Curvature-Detection/README.md

 ### Hardware and Software requirements
 - Raspberry Pi
-⋅⋅⋅ The ultimate goal of this proposed method of lane curvature detection is to use it for an in-vehicle system.
+&nbsp;The ultimate goal of this proposed method of lane curvature detection is to use it for an in-vehicle system.
 Raspberry Pi suits perfectly to serve the purpose as target hardware to run and test the method.
 The model that has been chosen is Rasp- berry Pi 3 B+ which is a Linux based single-chip computer.
 It is also possible to run on any other machine.